Protect our water and infrastructure from Aquatic Invasive Species!

 Zebra mussel, Eurasian water milfoil and Purple loosestrife.”

-If you find goldfish in your storm pond, you can catch them and dispose of them.
-DO NOT RELEASE IT BACK to the storm pond, please.
+If you find goldfish or other non-native species in your storm pond, you can catch them and dispose of them.
+DO NOT RELEASE THEM BACK to the storm pond, please.

 Quick facts about Prussian Carp